vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 - Downstream login (started, succeeded, failed)
 - Downstream token exchange (succeeded, failed)
 - Session expired
-- Maybe: The equivalent of access log events for all Supervisor endpoints, since there is no other component providing access logs.
+- The equivalent of access log events for all Supervisor endpoints, since there is no other component providing access logs.
 This would include logging things like calls to the Supervisor's OIDC well-known discovery endpoint.
   These logs could help an investigator determine more about the usage pattern of a suspicious client.
-- Maybe: Newly authenticated user is associated with “admin” RBAC.
-Note that the Supervisor is not directly aware of RBAC, so determining this would require otherwise unnecessary calls to the Kubernetes API server, which would degrade the performance of the Supervisor.
-It's also not clear what would constitute "admin" level access, since RBAC is configurable at a very fine-grained level.
-On the other hand, the Supervisor is directly aware of the user's group memberships, which could be logged.
+- The identity (username, group memberships) of newly authenticated users
+- Newly authenticated user is associated with “admin-like” RBAC.
+Any user that is allowed to perform `verbs=* groups=* resources=*` according to a subject access review API call shall be considered "admin-like".
+  This would only indicate that the user has "admin-like" permissions on the Supervisor cluster itself, not on other workload clusters, since the Supervisor is not aware of the RBAC settings on the workload clusters.

 The Concierge's audit logs would include events such as:

-- Token credential request (succeeded, failed, maybe maps to admin RBAC).
+- Token credential request (succeeded, failed, maps to admin RBAC).
 While already captured by the API server audit logs, those should likely be set to metadata.
 Duplicating the event allows for more controlled capture & management of data.
+  - Similar to the Supervisor, the TCR endpoint could log when an authenticated user is associated with “admin-like” RBAC.
+Any user that is allowed to perform `verbs=* groups=* resources=*` according to a subject access review API call shall be considered "admin-like".
 - WhoAmI Request.
 While already captured by the API server audit logs, duplicating the event allows for more controlled capture & management of data.